My Dog Swallowed a Tennis Ball: Our Vet Explains What to Do

 Obstruction of the Digestive Tract

-Young dogs are more prone to this condition because they are often not careful about what they chew and swallow.
-Tennis balls are made of indigestible materials (plastic and rubber), which means that once they reach the digestive tract, they will not be digested and eliminated through feces.
+Young dogs are more prone to this condition because they are often too curious and will chew and swallow most things.
+Tennis balls are made of indigestible materials (rubber, cotton, wool, and nylon), which means that once they reach the digestive tract, they will not be digested and may get stuck anywhere from the stomach to the rectum, depending on the size of the pieces and the dog’s breed size.

 Other clinical signs that may occur depend on the severity of the condition.

-Once the vomiting (and dehydration) starts, your dog will also present states of weakness, loss of appetite, weight loss, and diarrhea/constipation.
+Once the vomiting (and dehydration) starts, your dog will also present states of weakness, loss of appetite, weight loss, and diarrhea, as well as straining to pass feces or reduced defecation.
 As a result, intestinal obstructions are severe conditions that can put your dog’s life in danger if you do not intervene immediately when the first clinical signs appear.

 Tooth Decay

-Tennis balls are hard and have a rough surface, which can cause dental problems for dogs as they chew on them.
+Tennis balls are hard and have a rough surface, which can cause dental problems for dogs as they chew on them for months or years.
 If you have a dog that likes to chew, it is advisable to avoid tennis balls and buy special toys for chewing.
 However, it is also recommended to supervise your pet when they’re playing with any toy to prevent accidents (suffocation or ingestion of foreign bodies).

 Frequently Asked Questions (FAQs)

-What Can Happen If My Dog Eats Tennis Ball Fuzz?
+What Can Happen if My Dog Eats a Tennis Ball Fuzz?

-The tennis ball fuzz is made of plastic and cannot be digested.
+The tennis ball fuzz is made of wool, nylon, or cotton and cannot be digested.
 However, in most cases, it will pass through your dog’s digestive tract, and you will see it in their feces.
 If you have a small dog (puppy, toy, or small breed), it is recommended to contact the veterinarian.
 These dogs have a small diameter of intestinal lumen, and there is a possibility that even a small amount of tennis ball fuzz can cause an obstruction.

 Are Tennis Balls Safe for Dogs?

 Tennis balls are safe for dogs if they play with them under your supervision.
 Many dogs like to chew on things, and tennis balls are no exception.
-They are made of rubber and plastic, two materials that cannot be digested.
-Once swallowed, tennis balls can lead to suffocation or intestinal obstruction, medical emergencies that can endanger your dog’s life.
+They are made of rubber and felt, two materials that cannot be digested.
+Once attempting to swallow them, tennis balls can lead to suffocation or gastrointestinal obstruction, both of which are medical emergencies that can endanger your dog’s life.
 In addition, tennis balls can damage your dog’s teeth, especially if they like to chew on them constantly.

 Conclusion

 Dogs love to play with tennis balls.
 Unfortunately, these items are not safe for dogs unless they are playing with them under your supervision.
 They can cause suffocation or gastrointestinal obstruction.
-If you do not intervene in time, your dog can die.
+If you do not intervene in time, your dog can get very ill and the condition can become life threatening.
 It is best to call the vet as soon as you see your dog swallowing a tennis ball or parts of it.
 They can recommend inducing vomiting or taking your pet to the clinic for further evaluation.

 Featured Image Credit: Wirestock Creators, Shutterstock